lucassha/DevOps-Student-Roadmap/Blogs/Blog2.md

 1. Put your damn GitHub profile on your resume!

 Without it, employers have no idea if you can code or where your interests lie.
-GH is really meant for SCM, but you can get away putting notes and documentation on it no problem (hint hint - this little blog)!
+GH is really meant for SCM, but you can get away putting notes and documentation on it no problem (hint hint - these posts)!
 This tip might seem obvious if you're reading this on GitHub, but I really want to emphasize it.
+Plus, you might get out of whiteboarding too ;)

 In the end, they told me I was accepted for the position because I had a budding interest in Linux and DevOps, which put me over the top compared to other candidates that were focused on getting a SWE position.